CarterEVERYTHING-Codes/ClassVote/README.md

     ```bash
     npm run dev
     ```
-    The application will typically be available at `http://localhost:9002`.
+    The application will typically be available at `http://localhost:9002` or your Cloud Workstation URL.

 ## Key Features